Akshatau/M2-EmbSys/Project/2_Architecture/README.md

 - Keypad:

-  It is used to take input for car window movement like up or down.
+  It is used to take input form passengers to operate car window movement like up or down.

 ## Behavioural Diagram
 - Obstacle detection and safety System: